Princess Juliane of Hesse-Philippsthal: Life

 The Government of Juliane is considered extremely beneficial.
 She conducted thorough reforms of the economy and education, downsized the court, continued the tolerant policy towards the Jews her father-in-law had introduced and managed to cut taxes.
 She appointed Bernhard Christoph Faust as her personal physician, and helped him significantly with the introduction of the smallpox inoculation.

-Juliane initiated a redesign of Hagenburg Castle and she is considered the founder of the spa Bad Eilsen.
+Countess Juliane initiated a redesign of Hagenburg castle and she is considered the founder of the spa Bad Eilsen.